mocamircea/sygon-token/testing/UC19 Change Fee Manager.md

-# UC19 Change Fees Address
+# UC19 Change Fee Manager
 ## <i>changeFeesAddr</i>

 The owner of the <i>addrFees</i> changes the address that collects fees.